LibreOffice/core/icon-themes/README.md

     breeze
     colibre

+## Icon naming convention

+sc_* icons are 16x16 px (small)
+lc_* icons are 24x24 px (large)
+There is also an 32px folder at cmd/ with 32 px icons

+16x16 px icons are used in the menus
+24x24 px icons are used in toolbars and sidebar Notebook bar use 24x24 px icons when there is only one icon, and 16x16 px everywhere else

+sc_ and lc_ icon are followed by the .uno:CommandName (see below)

 ## How to Add a New Image Set

 - Create a directory for it here (let's call it e.g. `new_set`)